bikriira/alx-system_engineering-devops/0x07-networking_basics/README.md

 * Positional parameters (bash scripts)

 ## Learning Objectives
-At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
+At the end of this project, I was able to explain to anyone, without the help of Google:

 ## OSI Model
 * What it is